Frameworks

 Add a vertex to the framework with the corresponding coordinates.

-If no vertex is provided (None), then the smallest, free integer is chosen instead.
+If no vertex is provided (None), then an integer is chosen instead.

 Parameters: